sarabuckley/Bamazon/README.md

 ### Bamazon Demo

-You can download and watch the demo of the Bamazon customer and manager interfaces at the link below.
-Make sure to download the video, as opposed to watching it in your Browser, which will display a compressed version making the CLI output illegible.
+You can watch the demo of the Bamazon customer and manager interfaces at the link below.

 [Bamazon Demo](https://drive.google.com/open?id=1CZ-leV1gSUBrLjpaSrOOcklg-irJ_CMS)